seanfisk/personal-chef-repo/config/macos/unautomated.md

 * LastPass

-  - The universal installer has installer and uninstaller app bundles which are downloaded by Homebrew Cask but need to be run manually.
+  - The universal installer has installer and uninstaller app bundles that need to be run manually.
 Using the universal installer is preferable to individual browser add-ons due to the inclusion of all browser add-ons and the binary component, which allows sharing state between browsers.
-  - [LastPass app for macOS](https://itunes.apple.com/us/app/lastpass/id926036361?ls=1&mt=12), which is installed using the Mac App Store.
+The universal installer is not present in Homebrew, Homebrew Cask, or the Mac App Store and must be downloaded manually from here: https://lastpass.com/misc_download2.php

 * Firefox